patrick-5546/ML-Image-Processor/Backend/README.md

 ## How to Run

-1. Run `python Backend/tagall.py path/to/folder` to add random tags to the images
+1. Run `python Backend/tagall.py path/to/folder` to add tags to the images

 ## Sources

-- Images in this folder are downloaded from [Pixabay](https://https://pixabay.com/) for demonstration purposes.
+- Images in this folder are downloaded from [Pixabay](https://pixabay.com/) for demonstration purposes.

 ## Output

 - Some samples are included in `Backend/images_before` and `Backend/images_after`

-- Before running `tagall.py`
+- Before running `tagall.py`\
 ![before running tagall.py](/Images/tagall_before.jpg)

-- After running `tagall.py`
+- After running `tagall.py`\
 ![after running tagall.py](/Images/tagall_after.jpg)